deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “He’s here!”

 The rest of the crew stood too, with varying degrees of enthusiasm of speed.
 Bruuk was last up, and second to the door after Dora.
 He tried to remind himself to be positive and friendly.
 After all, he’d got used to Urgug’s musty carpet smell and Trrrk’k’s smoking habit in time.
-Maybe this Wild wouldn’t be so bad.
+Maybe this Wilde wouldn’t be so bad.

 The only thing to do was to meet the new guy and find out.
 ___